-- 2.4.1 To perform all the duties of the Chair when the Chair is absent. - 2.4.2 To ensure fairness and inclusivity in Board of Trustees deliberations and decision-making processes. - 2.4.3 To preside at the Standing Committee/Committee of the Whole sessions, Board of Trustees public and incamera. - 2.4.4 To participate in developing and tracking the agendas of the Standing Committee/Committee of the Whole meetings. - 2.4.5 To be a member of the Governance Committee. - 2.4.6 To be an ex officio member of committees comprised of trustees only with voting privilege if his/her attendance is needed to make a quorum. - 2.4.7 To perform duties and responsibilities assigned by the Board Chair. - 2.4.8 To be an alternate signing officer of the Board of Trustees. - 2.4.9 To act as a mentor for Student Trustees in the absence of another designated Trustee or Shakowennakara:tats mentor.
+- 1. To perform all the duties of the Chair when the Chair is absent. - 2.
+To ensure fairness and inclusivity in Board of Trustees deliberations and decision-making processes. - 3.
+To preside at Standing Committee/Committee of the Whole sessions, Board of Trustees public and in-camera. - 4.
+To participate in developing and tracking the agendas of the Standing Committee/Committee of the Whole meetings. - 5.
+To be a member of the Governance Committee. - 6.
+To be an ex officio member of committees comprised of trustees only with voting privilege only if his/her attendance is needed to make a quorum. - 7.
+To perform duties and responsibilities assigned by the Board Chair. - 8.
+To be an alternate signing officer of the Board of Trustees. - 9.
+To act as mentor the for Student Trustees in the absence of another designated Trustee or Shakowennakara:tats mentor.